 For more information, click here.

-PSN efforts have recently integrated victims’ and their families’ needs and experiences, which the National Center recognizes as essential to reducing violent crime.
+With PSN, efforts have recently integrated victims’ and their families’ needs and experiences, which the National Center recognizes as essential to reducing violent crime.
 The National Center leads this effort by serving as a voice for victims and providing trauma-informed and victim-centered TTA to all task forces.
-The National Center’s TTA covers a wide range of topics including trauma and victimization essentials, victim services assessments, sexual violence victimization, victim/witness intimidation and retaliation, vicarious trauma, community trust, procedural justice, LGBTQ+ trauma and resilience, and much more.
+The National Center’s TTA covers a wide range of topics including trauma and victimization essentials, victim services assessments, sexual violence victimization, restorative justice, victim/witness intimidation and retaliation, vicarious trauma, procedural justice, LGBTQ+ trauma and resilience, and much more.

 To learn more about the National Center, click here.